parrt/msds692/hw/recommender.md

     """
 ```

 Also note that we are using the template engine [jinja2](http://jinja.pocoo.org/docs/2.9/) that is built-in with flask.
 When you call `render_template()` from within a flask route method, it looks in the `templates` subdirectory for the file indicated in that function call.
-You need to pass in appropriate arguments to the two different page templates.
+You need to pass in appropriate arguments to the two different page templates so the pages fill with data.

 ## Getting started